CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 A typical strategy for estimating the necessary motor output is to take the target velocity and multiplying by a tuned/calculated scalar.
 More advanced feed forward methods (gravity compensation, custom velocity and acceleration feed forwards, static offsets, etc.) can be done with the arbitrary feed forward features from the previous section..

-.. note:: The velocity feed forward (kF) is different from the Arbitrary Feed Forwad in that it is a specialized feed forward designed to approximate the needed motor output to achieve a specified velocity.
+.. note:: The velocity feed forward (kF) is different from the Arbitrary Feed Forward in that it is a specialized feed forward designed to approximate the needed motor output to achieve a specified velocity.

 Do I need to calculate kF?
 ----------------------------------------------------------------------------------